top of page

 • The regulations allow both parents to take their leave in smaller increments, such as half-days or hours, facilitating attendance at various medical appointments like ultrasounds.

-Unpaid parental leave, allows parents to take time off work to care for their newborn.
+Unpaid parental leave allows parents to take time off work to care for their newborn.
 During the leave period, parents can apply for the "Unpaid Parental Leave Allowance" from the government.
-Since July 2021, in addition to the original allowance of 60% of salary, the government provides an additional 20%, resulting in a total of 80% of the salary.
+Since July 2021, in addition to the original allowance of 60% of salary, the government has provided an additional 20%, resulting in a total of 80% of the salary.

 Who is Eligible for Parental Leave?